My Datsun

 I used the base of the original 67.5 mount and welded a bolt through it and then bought the correct size isolator from McMaster Carr.

-Bonded with glue and thread on the isolator.
+Bonded with glue and threaded on the isolator.
 Ready to bolt on frame.

 The exhaust is hung with pretzel straps.
 Mine were completely rusted out so I bent plate metal over the tube size I needed and then simply cut strips at the correct angle.